 This framework, which is the gospel in its essence, not only helps us make sense of the world, but it also helps foster spiritual conversations and allows us to share the hope that is in us.
 I'm currently developing a booklet that explains these concepts and attempts to share the gospel in a way that resonates with people’s hearts.
 I’ll keep you posted.

-P.S.
-Tami died this week.
+P.S. — Tami passed away not long after her diagnosis.
 And while it’s difficult to comprehend why this happened, we can take comfort from the fact that she knew Jesus: the Creator, Redeemer, and Restorer.
 And that one day, He will make all things new.